1031 Exchange Commercial

 To fully optimize 1031 tax deferral benefits, it's important to understand key IRS rules including the three property rule, 200% rule, and 95% rule surrounding identification and reinvestment.

-The three property rule stipulates that within 45 calendar days of selling the relinquished property, you can identify up to three potential replacement properties without regard to fair market value.
+1. The Three Property Rule: Within 45 calendar days of selling the relinquished property, you can identify up to three potential replacement properties without regard to fair market value.
+This provides wide flexibility finding suitable replacement property.

 With a solid handle on these key regulations, investors can shop extensively for replacement property while ensuring full compliance.